 A.11.1 Introduction

-The signalling flows for establishing a collaborative session.
-Two different scenarios have been considered in the clause:
+This clause describes signalling flows for establishing a collaborative session.
+Two different scenarios have been considered:

-- the first scenario is when the collaborative session established by transferring media component from controller UE to a controllee UE.
-This scenario is similar to the procedures described in subclause A.13.2 with exception that upon receipt of SIP REFER request from the controller UE, the SCC AS generates a SIP INVITE request instead of a SIP re-INVITE request and send it to the controllee UE; and
+- the first scenario is when the collaborative session is established by transferring a media component from the controller UE to a controllee UE.
+This scenario is similar to the procedures described in subclause A.12.2 with exception that upon receipt of the SIP REFER request from the controller UE, the SCC AS generates a SIP INVITE request instead of a SIP re-INVITE request and sends it to the controllee UE; and

-- the second scenario is described in subclause A.11.2 and shows an example where the collaborative session established by adding a new media component on a controllee UE.
+- the second scenario is described in subclause A.11.2 and shows an example where the collaborative session is established by adding a new media component on a controllee UE.

 A.11.2 Collaborative session establishment with new media

-There is an existing session with audio between controller UE, UE-1, and remote UE.
+There is an existing session with audio between controller UE, UE-1, and the remote UE.
 The controller UE establishes a collaborative session by adding a video media component to the controllee UE, UE-2.